ialbert/biostar-central/README.rst

 The codebase requires python 2.6 or higher and Django version 1.2 or higher.
 Using the Blueprint CSS framework for styling.

+If using the testdata unpack the import data located in the home/import

+	$ cd home/import
+	$ unzip -d output biostar-20100415142324.zip

 There is a main run manager in the root directory:

     $ biostar.sh